Bossong: Cultural origins

 The Franks were the race of Charlemagne, the Pepins, Dagobert I, and Charles Martel.
 Their capital was at Aix-la-Chappell (Aachen) in present-day North Rhine-Westphalia, near the borders of Belgium and the Netherlands.
 The Bossong family seat was in the town of Bussang which lies in present-day Lorraine.

-Although most of the Bossongs found in Schallodenbach and surrounding farm villages were Catholic, some early church records suggest that Calvinist Bossongs lived in Heiligenmoschel and Schneckenhausen, a significant Protestant territory under the noble Sickingen family who were Free Imperial Knights.
+Although most of the Bossongs found in Schallodenbach and surrounding farm villages were Catholic, some early church records suggest that Calvinist Bossongs lived in Heiligenmoschel and Schneckenhausen, a significant Protestant territory under the House of Sickingen who were Free Imperial Knights.
 As noted earlier in this article, it appears early Bossongs were Huguenots or Walloons.

 In Europe today, variations of the name can be found in several countries from the western and southern parts of the former Holy Roman Empire of the German Nation - Germany, France, Belgium, the Netherlands, Italy, and England.

 Various spellings

 The spelling of the name changed over the years, and may have started as Bandeson.

 The general evolution of the surname, starting in the 14th century, appears to be as follows: Bodechon --> Bodeson --> Bodson --> Botzong --> Bossong.
 Variations of these spellings include Bodecon, Baudeson, Baudeschon, Baudisson, Boudecon, Boudosson, Bootson, Botson, Botzon, Botzung, Bozon, Boson, Bosson, Bossung, and Bossing.
+Other possible German variations of the name include Bösing, Boesing, Bossing, Bousin, and Bousing.